 Keep these easy steps in mind when you spot the first signs of heat illness.
 Acting as soon as possible to hydrate and find cooler rest space can prevent the illness from escalating to stroke conditions.

 - Call someone to let them know situation

 - Lie down and loosen clothing

 - Apply cool, wet clothe to as much of your body as you can

 - If you have vomited and it continues seek medical attention immediately

 If not treated heat exhaustion can lead to stroke which is life threatening.

 In today’s workplace truck driver health is under scrutiny.
 Following these tips and being aware of symptoms can be a lifesaver.
 Plenty of rest, a good diet and plenty of fluids will keep you healthy in all weather conditions which keeps you safer on the road.
 Truck driver health and safety is the most important.
 Here at Paramount Freight we remind our drivers that a delivery can wait until it can be delivered safely.
 We are proud of our safety program that is focused on drivers health.
 Driver’s when illness from heat or any source occurs, seek out help, rest and contact your dispatcher.

 The load can wait, your health can’t.
 (Tweet this)

-Paramount is a 100% owner operator fleet.
+Paramount is a 100% Owner Operators and Lease Purchasers fleet.
 Our drivers and their health is important.
 We know healthy drivers are safe drivers and that moves freight safely and on time.
 If you are interested in leasing on with a fleet where driver safety comes first, contact us here through our website.